ZacharyTao/Moments---photo-sharing-app/README.md

 # Moments - Photo Sharing App

 ## Overview
 Moments is a social media application for iOS, designed to enhance real-time photo sharing experiences.
 Built using Swift, it integrates SwiftUI for intuitive UI design and UIKit for specific UI components.
 Moments is not just about sharing images; it's about sharing experiences, capturing real-time moments with contextual information such as location and time.
+This app is not deployed or completed yet, more functions will be added in later update.
+Contributions to Moments are welcome.

 ## Features
 <p float="left">